AST-Grounded Critic Loop for Documentation Maintenance¶

 This is the architecture proposed in DocSync (Badrinarayan & Parthasarathy, arXiv:2605.02163), which reports 3.44/5.0 on an automated judge against 1.91 for a CodeT5-base baseline using a LoRA-adapted small language model.
 Treat the number as a single-paper claim; no independent replication exists yet.

 Critic-guided Reflexion is the separation lever.
-A single model reflecting on its own output rationalises rather than critiques — the self-correction blind spot measures a 64.5% average blind-spot rate across 14 tested LLMs.
-A critic operating on the AST diff (a different artifact than the generator's text) breaks that shared blind spot.
+A single model reflecting on its own output rationalizes rather than critiques — the self-correction blind spot measures a 64.5% average blind-spot rate across 14 tested LLMs.
+A critic working on the AST diff (a different artifact than the generator's text) breaks that shared blind spot.
 The Reflexion layer (Shinn et al. 2023 — arXiv:2303.11366) carries the rejected attempt's lesson into the next iteration as a verbal note.

-When to Apply¶
+When to apply¶

 Apply when: